Angelofmystra/haeckelrpg/README.md

 To host the server three things must be done.

-* You will need to activate the virtual environment.
-On my MAC OSX this involves typing "source venv/bin/activate" for the mysite folder
+* You will need to activate the virtual environment. "virtualenv --no-site-packages --distribute .env && source .env/bin/activate && pip install -r requirements.txt"

 * Run the "server.py" command by typing in "python server.py" so that the RPG Game Client is hosted.